 Local legend says a monk discovered the hot springs in the eighth century, and the town has been famous for them since the Edo period.
-The offerings include 13 public baths (called sotoyu in the town), which are open to anyone and everyone, free of charge.
+The offerings include 13 public baths (called soto-yu), which are open to anyone and everyone, free of charge.
 Donations are appreciated, though, and you can put them in the marked boxes outside the bathhouses.

 Hitting the slopes in Nozawa Onsen

-Nozawa Onsen is said to be one of the areas where the sport of skiing kicked off in Japan.
-It was also the area used for the biathlon events during Nagano’s 1998 Winter Olympics.
-It’s a place that combines the best of winter sports with traditional Japan—and it’s accessible to foreign visitors thanks to English maps, menus and so on.
+Nozawa Onsen is said to be one of the spots where skiing kicked off in Japan.
+It’s also where the biathlon events were held during Nagano’s 1998 Winter Olympics.
+It’s got the best of both winter sports and traditional Japan — and it’s accessible to foreign visitors thanks to English maps, menus, and so on.